SonDA-22011995/python_utils/README.md

 ```

 - Mutable objects include `liit`, `dict`, `set`, `bytearray`, custom classes (User-defined classes are generally mutable by default)
+- When two variables refer to the same mutable object, modifying the object through one variable will affect the value accessed by the other.

 ## Immutable objects